-But when your money goes that much further in South East Asia, why not splash out and stay somewhere a bit more luxurious, for less that what you’d pay elsewhere?
+But when your money goes that much further in South East Asia, why not splash out and stay somewhere a bit more luxurious, for less than what you’d pay elsewhere?

 That was my thinking when I booked a week’s stay in the Amari, which made the perfect end to our two-week trip to Thailand.

-I booked a one bedroom ocean-facing suite in the Ocean Wing, the newer section of the hotel which is located high up on the hill.
-This is a beautiful, modern apartment-like suite with a separate living area, dining area and kitchenette, featuring floor to ceiling windows which provide a stunning, panoramic view across the hotel’s private beach.
+I booked a one-bedroom ocean-facing suite in the Ocean Wing, the newer section of the hotel which is located high up on the hill.
+This is a beautiful, modern apartment-like suite with a separate living area, dining area and kitchenette, featuring floor to ceiling windows that provide a stunning, panoramic view across the hotel’s private beach.